It’s only when you start trying to get away from plastic that you realise it’s literally everywhere.

 It’s the run to the car with no shorts for me♬ original sound - CEO of the Ocean

 Author, blogger, and climate activist Leah Thomas founded the Intersectional Environmentalist to connect the environmental movement to social problems, especially within the context of racial injustice.
 She lives in California, has a degree in environmental science and policy, and has a book coming out soon.

 Thomas also posts excellent guides on how to avoid clothes with plastic microfibers, explains what people mean when they talk about a “circular economy”, and goes in on her favorite zero-waste items she keeps around her house.
 Surely 228,000 people can’t be wrong — follow her, immediately!

 5. Chelsea Yamase

 Does Hawaii have more eco-influencers than sea turtles now?
 We cannot comment, but prepare yourself for another envy-follow: Chelsea Yamase, travel blogging photographer, sustainability guru, and environmental entrepreneur.

 She uses her ginormous platform — 1.1 million followers on Instagram — to share her fascination with the beauty of nature, capture her adventures around the world, and express messages on why we need to tackle pollution.

-With posts including images of dives with whale sharks and snaps of breathtaking underwater landscapes, Yamase shows us everything we’ve got to lose if the plastics industry doesn’t slow down on producing plastics.
+With posts including images of dives with whale sharks and snaps of breathtaking underwater landscapes, Yamase shows us everything we’ve got to lose if our dependency on plastic doesn't slow down.
 We only have one world, and with every plastic cup or discarded piece of packaging, the gorgeous creatures that live in our oceans are less likely to survive in it.